offthedial/site/faq.md

 Your Signal Strength is our internal way of calculating your tournament experience while being here on Off the Dial.
 As it was only introduced at the start of 2020, we'll still be asking for your previous OTD experience in registration forms until the Signal Strength is an accurate representation.
 You gain strength by playing in tournaments as well as by placing high in the tournaments.

 ### Is Off the Dial Bot open-sourced?
 Yes!
-You can find all the code on Github at https://github.com/LeptoFlare/offthedialbot.
+You can find all the code on [Github](https://github.com/LeptoFlare/offthedialbot).

 ### I have a suggestion/bug report for Off the Dial Bot.
-I'd love it if you made a Github Issue using this link: https://github.com/LeptoFlare/offthedialbot/issues/new/choose.
+I'd love it if you made a Github Issue using [this link](https://github.com/LeptoFlare/offthedialbot/issues/new/choose).
 This lets us track all of the suggestions and reports permanently in one place, as opposed to the suggestions channel, where the messages can get easily lost.

 ## Definitions
 **DC**: Disconnect